-THEREFORE BE IT RESOLVED by the Common Council, the Board of Aldermen concurring, That for an on behalf of the City of Charlottesville, and all the citizens thereof, we do accept the offer of this generous and philanthropic gift, and that we do express to Mr. McIntire on behalf of the people, grateful appreciation of the gift and of this civic necessity which will afford pleasure and happiness and imprirection to those in all walks of life; and in this gift we recognize the vision and noble impulse which enables the donor to look beyond the dark chasm of War and with steady eye and clear vision behold the triumphant day, when, then direct the course and highling influence of war, the nations and the peoples of freed from the curse and blighting influence of war, the nations and the peoples of the earth shall return to their peaceful pursuits.
+THEREFORE BE IT RESOLVED by the Common Council, the Board of Aldermen concurring, That for an on behalf of the City of Charlottesville, and all the citizens thereof, we do accept the offer of this generous and philanthropic gift, and that we do express to Mr. McIntire on behalf of the people, grateful appreciation of the gift and of this civic necessity which will afford pleasure and happiness and inspiration to those in all walks of life; and in this gift we recognize the vision and noble impulse which enables the donor to look beyond the dark chasm of War and with steady eye and clear vision behold the triumphant day, when, freed from the curse and blighting influence of war, the nations and the peoples of the earth shall return to their peaceful pursuits.

 And the Mayor is directed to communicate to Mr. McIntire this resolution.